Get0Suguru/Daliy-Do/README.md

-✅ ToDo-App — Spring Boot + Thymeleaf + MySQL
+✅ Daily-Do-App — Spring Boot + Thymeleaf + MySQL
 A simple and clean Task Management Web App built using Spring Boot, Thymeleaf, and MySQL — for managing your daily tasks like a productivity ninja! 🥷📋